-Charlie, then a member of the Gloucester Rugby Academy, made a dramatic impact on the first team squad in 2008-9.
+Charlie Sharples, then a member of the Gloucester Rugby Academy, made a dramatic impact on the first team squad in 2008-9.

 He was set to represent England U20s against Wales, but was recalled by the club and went on to make nine first team appearances, scoring a memorable first senior try against Bath.

-Charlie was named in England's Rugby World Cup training squad in the summer, making his international debut as a replacement against Wales.
+Sharples was named in England's Rugby World Cup training squad in the summer, making his international debut as a replacement against Wales.

 2011-12 was another fine campaign at club level with his try scoring tally in double figures once again and a first England start, in Paris against France.
 Added to his England cap tally, and scored his first international try against Fiji.